clay-hunter-welch/GangOfFourChat/README.md

 # GangOfFourChat
 Python chat server intended as a tour through all of the Gang of Four design patterns

-Decided to do a tour through the Gang of Four design patterns, and my old pal ChatGPT suggested a chat server/client as a nice opportunity to employ them all.
+I decided to do a tour through the Gang of Four design patterns, and my old pal ChatGPT suggested a chat server/client as a nice opportunity to employ them all.

-I'm also getting the opportunity to build from scratch with: Flask, flask_socketio, Jinja, JavaScript.
+I'm also getting the opportunity to build from scratch with Flask, flask_socketio, Jinja, JavaScript.
 Those are all new to me.
-I'm also visiting SOLID OOP design principles, BSD server/client communication structure principles.
+I'm also visiting SOLID OOP design principles, and BSD server/client communication structure principles.

 # Patterns Implemented :